pilot-j/conditional_unet_polygon_colorisation/report.md

 ### Framing the Problem
 - Chose a **grayscale-to-RGB** approach over **L-to-AB**.
-  - L-to-AB retains black borders in the L channel, requiring extra processing.
+  - L-to-AB retains black borders in the L channel, requiring extra processing (to remove black border, one will have to flip balck pixels with white during post processing)
   - Grayscale-to-RGB allows simpler manipulation.
 - I briefly experimented with L-AB, but postponed further exploration due to time constraints.